BrightspaceUI/core/components/button/README.md

 # Buttons

 A Button is used to communicate and perform an action.
+CHANGED

 <!-- docs: demo -->
 ```html